General ItemAbout Pamplin

-Administrative faculty for the Pamplin College of Business are Robert T. Sumichrast, Dean; Kay P. Hunnings, Associate Dean for Administration; Kent Nakamoto Associate Dean for Research and Faculty Affairs; Lara Khansa, Associate Dean for Undergraduate Programs; Parviz Ghandforoush, Associate Dean for Graduate Programs, Executive Director of MIT and Evening MBA Programs
+Administrative faculty for the Pamplin College of Business are Robert T. Sumichrast, Dean; Kay P. Hunnings, Associate Dean for Administration; Kevin Carlson Associate Dean for Research and Faculty Affairs; Lara Khansa, Associate Dean for Undergraduate Programs; Parviz Ghandforoush, Associate Dean for Graduate Programs, Executive Director of MIT and Evening MBA Programs.

 This Implementation Plan translates the goals described in the strategic plan into more detailed actions, measures of performance, and objective goals that we intend to complete by the end of the planning period, 2019.
 In addition, this document estimates resources necessary to achieve the objectives and provides plans for the source of the additional revenues.
 The Implementation Plan is structured to parallel Pamplin’s strategic plan.
 Find out more about Pamplin's Implementation Plan.